argherna/tazewell/README.md

 When deployed to the `lib` directory in Tomcat, tazewell makes available utility valves that can be used in place of heavier weight integrations such as with web iso systems.

+## download tazewell

+You can download and build tazewell from [source](https://github.com/argherna/tazewell/releases).
+You can also download tazewell from Maven Central.

 ## use tazewell in your project

 ### maven